 Preferably, the depth at the beginning and end points of the L-shaped contour over the ankle joint in the second region will be at its maximum thickness."
 (EX1005, 8:31-35).
-"The plate will taper at least one but preferably two different points of the plate.
+"The plate will taper at at least one but preferably two different points of the plate.
 (EX1005, 9:3-4).
 As can be seen at left, the unbroken portion of the plate that spans the ankle joint is thickened.

-During the prosecution of the PCT application corresponding to the 608 patent, Slater was cited by the International Search Authority ("ISA") as disclosing the subject matter of original application claims 1-5, 10-14.
-(EX1004, OSTEOMED_0001738-41).
-However, the Examiner did not rely on Slater during the prosecution of the 608 patent, nor did he substantively address the international search report.
-The Office materially erred in failing to consider Slater as the basis for any prior art rejection, especially after Patent Owner amended its claims to require that the claimed "bridge portion" has a thickness greater than at least a portion of either or both of said first and second ends," a feature that is clearly described in Slater, as discussed above, in the context of a bone plate for use across a joint.
+During the prosecution of the PCT application corresponding to the 608 parent patent, Slater was cited by the International Search Authority ("ISA") as disclosing the subject matter of original application claims 1-5, 10-14 and subsequently cited by Patent Owner during prosecution of the 776 patent.
+(EX1004, OSTEOMED 0001738-41; EX1017, OSTEOMED 0002153,

+OSTEOMED_0002251).
+However, the Examiner did not rely on Slater during the prosecution of the 608 or the 776 patent, nor did he substantively address the international search report.
+The Office materially erred in failing to consider Slater as the basis for any prior art rejection, especially after Patent Owner amended its 608 patent claims to require that the claimed "bridge portion" has a thickness greater than at least a portion of either or both of said first and second ends," a feature that is clearly described in Slater, as discussed above, in the context of a bone plate for use across a joint.